KevCui/tweet-eraser/README.md

 tweet-eraser
 ============

+> Erase tweets, likes...

 For some reason, after a bad dream, suddenly you want to reduce your digital footprint.
-Now you start to search for a way to erase only tweets, or only tweets and RTs, or only likes.
+Now you start to search for a way to erase tweets, RTs and likes.
 And you don't trust other 3rd-part service to do that for you, probably because of your bad dream.
 And you still want to keep your Twitter account active...

 ## Dependency